10 Unmissable hikes in Thailand

 Make sure that you are wearing good trainers, or hiking shoes for this one and take plenty of water.
 Trust me when I say it’s a very hot and sweaty hike!
 The best time to hike the Na Mueang waterfall is between January – May, in the morning before it gets too hot.
 I would advise against taking on this hike during the wet season, or after heavy rain as some of the larger rocks could be very slippery and unsafe underfoot.

-Make sure that you take your swimming suit so that you can take a quick dip in the refreshing pool at the top of the falls.
+Don’t forget to bring your swimming suit so that you can take a quick dip in the refreshing pool at the top of the falls.
 From here, you’ll also be rewarded with beautiful countryside views.

 This is one of the best things to do on Koh Samui and the natural pool at the top of the falls makes it even better!